 If you are worried at any point phone the hospital dental department — they will give you the number before you leave.
 If you live in the UK you could alternatively phone NHS direct on 0845 4647.

-Summary of Tips for a Quick Recovery Following Wisdom Tooth removal
+Wisdom Tooth Removal: Tips for a Quick Recovery

 Before the operation